 I call to dispatch “56 on”…Dispatch “Ok 56, keep us posted” they knew this was bad.

-I stop where the cop directs me, throw it in park and jump out to get to the back where fire is are already unloading my stretcher (that’s a oh shit sign right there) I grab a corner and get to the scene.
+I stop where the cop directs me, throw it in park and jump out to get to the back where fire is are already unloading my stretcher (that’s an “oh shit” sign right there) I grab a corner and get to the scene.
 I see three cars which have damage.
 The first car is in the center of the intersection, a corolla, decently small car.
-The two front doors are already torn off and crews are working on cutting the C posts now. (that’s the third post back from the windshield to the rear window, they order A, B, and C.) The other vehicle, a dark mid-size car maybe a Ford, two police officers and a fire fighter are tending to those patients.
-A crew works on back-boarding another patient on the street, I can feel the glass crunch beneath my boots as we position the stretcher and get the back board ready.
+The two front doors are already torn off and crews are working on cutting the C posts now. (that’s the third post back from the windshield to the rear window, they order A, B, and C.) The other vehicle, a dark mid-size car may be a Ford, two police officers, and a firefighter is tending to those patients.
+A crew works on back-boarding another patient on the street, I can feel the glass crunch beneath my boots as we position the stretcher and get the backboard ready.
 Fire is almost done getting the roof off.
 The small corolla is completely smashed at all four sides, the roof is crushed in, the front end is nearly sitting where the driver and front passenger were.
 The ‘rollover’ vehicle.
-The smell of gasoline, hot oil and air bag vapor fill my nose and throat.
+The smell of gasoline, hot oil, and airbag vapor fill my nose and throat.
 It’s like there was no outer world other than our four street intersection of this block, we were in our own snow globe.
 That’s when I spotted the black SUV.